-similar solution reaches its maximum where the curvature is 1.428 times its initial value κ_0 .
-This coefficient is universal, being twice the maximum of the Fresnel sine integral.
-It characterizes the maximum of curvature in the intermediate regime (4) (the long time behavior of the curvature is discussed at the end of this Letter).
-This increase of curvature is indeed observed in the experiment presented in Fig. 3.
-A Barilla n° 1 dry spaghetti pasta of length L = 24.1 cm was clamped and bent into an arc of circle, by an angle $\kappa_0 L = 195^{\circ}$.
+is discussed at the end of this Letter).
+This increase of curvature is, indeed, observed in the experiment presented in Fig. 3.
+A Barilla no. 1 dry spaghetti pasta of length L = 24.1 cm was clamped and bent into an arc of circle, by an angle $\kappa_0 L = 195^\circ$.
 Digital photographs were acquired at 1000 frames per second using a fast camera while one end was released.
-A flexural wave travelling from top (released end) to bottom (clamped end) is clearly visible on the intermediate frames in the form of a local increase of curvature.
-The predictions of the self-similar solution, namely the point of maximum curvature, $(s/L)/\sqrt{t/T} = 2\sqrt{\pi}$, and the smallest osculating circle with radius $1/(1.428 \kappa_0)$, are superimposed without any adjustable parameter.
-The rod profile given by a numerical integration of equation (1) is shown as well [17].
+A flexural wave traveling from top (released end) to bottom (clamped end) is clearly visible on the intermediate frames in the form of a local increase of curvature.
+The predictions of the self-similar solution, namely, the point of maximum curvature, $(s/L)/\sqrt{t/T} = 2\sqrt{\pi}$, and the smallest osculating circle with radius $1/(1.428\kappa_0)$, are superimposed without any adjustable parameter.
+The rod profile given by a numerical integration of Eq.
+(1) is shown as well [17].

-The increase of $\kappa(s,t)$ is rather unexpected.
-Indeed, one could imagine the motion of the rod to be essentially given by its fundamental mode of oscillation around the straight configuration: $\kappa(s,t) \propto \kappa_0 \cos(2\pi t/T{\rm free})$, where $T{\rm free} = 1.79 T$ is the period of free oscillations.
-This simple picture misleadingly suggests that, after the release of the rod, its curvature remains bounded by its initial value κ_0 at all times, and reaches this value every half-period when the rod is bent the other way around.
+The increase of $\kappa(s, t)$ is rather unexpected.
+Indeed, one could imagine the motion of the rod to be essentially given by its fundamental mode of oscillation around the straight configuration, $\kappa(s, t) \propto \kappa_0 \cos(2\pi t/T{\text{free}})$.
+This simple picture misleadingly suggests that the rod curvature remains bounded by its initial value κ_0 at all times.
 In fact, the quick initial relaxation of the nonzero curvature $\kappa(0, t)$ at the free end sends a burst of flexural waves, something that is not captured by the fundamental mode only.
-Such a burst is generated when a brittle rod first breaks.
-By increasing the curvature locally, this burst triggers secondary breaking events, which ultimately accounts for the multiple failure of brittle rods.
+When a brittle rod breaks, such a burst is generated.
+It increases the curvature locally and triggers secondary breaking events, which ultimately accounts for the multiple failure of brittle rods.

 The increase of curvature has thus been described analytically and was confirmed by a direct observation.
-We now focus on the long time behavior of released rods that break, see Fig. 3 (d).
-We explain this delayed breaking using the self-similar flexural wave (4), together with its reflections on the clamped end.
-Analysis of the breaking time and location provides a quantitative check of the theory presented here.
+We now focus on the long time behavior of released rods; see Fig. 3(d).
+Their delayed breaking is explained using the